cloudvista/vaa/readme.md

 #### Workflow Analysis
 Workflow analysis is comprised of sequential levels of increasingly nuanced analysis, each of which builds on the prior:
-1. Bulk Analysis: All RPC traffic of a VistA is quality controlled; All RPCs are identified, parsed, and classified by type, use, and client
+1. Bulk Analysis: Raw unprocessed RPC traffic is quality controlled for completeness and correctness; All RPCs are identified, parsed, and classified by type, use, and client
 2. Sequence Analysis: The longest common sequence of RPCs are identified, and correlated to specific transactions
 3. Screen Analysis: The client screens are identified and correlated to specific types of actions or transactions
 4. Document Analysis:  Workflows as documented in the official client user manuals is identified and broken down to specific actions and transactions